Where to stay in Tokyo on a budget? Is that even possible? Yes, it is!

 The list

-of the cheap hotels & hostels in Tokyo
+of cheap hotels & hostels in Tokyo

 (in no particular order)